hnariman/flask_and_docker/README.md

 ```

 ### Description
-A sample to reveal the ease and speed of sample API development with Docker & Flask
+A sample, in educational purposes to reveal ease and speed of API dev with Docker & Flask

-Also advosry for Dockerfile and docker-compose setup with better performance & cost
+Dockerfile and docker-compose are optimized for better performance & cost